swiftlang/swift-testing/Sources/Testing/Testing.docc/testing-asynchronous-code.md

 }
 ```

-In more complex situations you use ``Confirmation`` to discover whether an
+In more complex situations you can use ``Confirmation`` to discover whether an
 expected event happens.

 ### Confirm that an event happens

 Call ``confirmation(_:expectedCount:fileID:filePath:line:column:_:)``
 in your asynchronous test function to create a `Confirmation` for the
 expected event.
-In the trailing block parameter, call the code under
+In the trailing closure parameter, call the code under
 test.
 Swift Testing passes a `Confirmation` as the parameter to the
 block, which you call as a function in the event handler for the code under
 test when the event you're testing for occurs: